mig-hub/yabi/README.md

 Yet Another Brainfuck Interpreter (Wow that is fucking original man !!!)

+First of all, I need to warn you.
+This interpreter is not yet finished.
+It currently cannot run any code with nested square brackets.

 Intall it with GCC or another C compiler (yeah it exists):

     gcc -o yabi yabi.c